faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

 Most of what is said does not bother me directly,[^nobother] but I do know that my LDS family and friends also hear these messages.
 Experience has taught me that most members just aren't tuned in to how former members are represented---members are focused on how the talks apply to them and how they can improve their lives.
 And when former members are discussed, I understand that leadership intend no harm and are simply focused on helping members stay on the path they view as essential to happiness in this life and the next.

 Still, when former members are occasionally referred to or addressed by general authorities, it's usually not in a very flattering light, and I wonder what kind of subconcious effect that has over time on how my member friends and family view me and other former members?
 And even if we interpret their words in the most generous light, they still do not represent *my* feelings or thoughts very well.[^representation]

-And, even the Church, while being mostly apolitical and above the fray of commenting on most current events, will post public defenses of itself when it feels it has been misrepresented.[^churchmisrepresented]

 So, in the spirit of representing my own feelings and position and perhaps furthering dialog, I offer up these responses to a few points made in general conference that seem directed at or especially relevant to former members.[^disclaimers]